Robert Hall (minister): Bristol and Cambridge

-Between his last two sessions at Aberdeen, Hall acted as assistant pastor to Caleb Evans at Broadmead chapel, Bristol, and three months after leaving the university he was appointed classical tutor in the Bristol academy, an post which he held for over five years.
+Between his last two sessions at Aberdeen, Hall acted as assistant pastor to Caleb Evans at Broadmead chapel, Bristol, and three months after leaving the university he was appointed classical tutor in the Bristol academy, a post which he held for over five years.
 At this period his eloquence excited interest, and when he preached the chapel was generally crowded.

 Under suspicion for heterodox views, Hall accepted an invitation from a congregation at St Andrew's Street Baptist Chapel, Cambridge, of which he became pastor in July 1791.
 He had by this time disowned the cardinal principles of Calvinism.
 It was during his Cambridge ministry of 15 years that his oratory was most brilliant.
 He adapted his style from Robert Robinson, his predecessor at the Chapel.

 Hall's Cambridge congregation suffered an immediate secession after his first sermon, for reasons of doctrine.
 A group went to study under the Unitarian William Frend.
 Hall's severe views on leading Unitarians were given in an 1812 review of Thomas Belsham's Memoirs of Theophilus Lindsey; he considered Unitarians too close to the Church of England to be called Dissenters, and Lindsey too close to the English aristocracy.
 In 1795 Hall took issue with Charles Simeon who had preached in support of the French émigrés, and his views on Dissenters.

 Hall began to suffer from mental derangement in November 1804.
 He recovered and was able to resume his duties in April 1805, but a recurrence forced him to resign his pastoral office in March 1806.